GM82Project/gm82core/readme.txt

     Can be used to turn off alpha blending.
 Useful for drawing screen surfaces.

 get_timer()
-    Gets the current system time in nanoseconds.
+    Gets the current system time in microseconds.

 string_ord_at(str,pos)
     Gets the character code at position <pos> in the string.